NEARFoundation/trulioo-app/README.md

 # Note: you will always need to update EXTERNAL_SERVER_URL in server/.env (such as if localtunnel makes you change your subdomain) and then restart the `DISABLE_ESLINT_PLUGIN=true yarn dev` command.

-# 5. In that same terminal, look for the console log about codeEntity.code to get the GUID (such as 6c7079b6022347ada53f37f489fc773a) and copy it to your clipboard.
-This codeEntity.code will have a long expiration (e.g. 1 year), so you can bookmark the URL that uses it in the step below.
+# 5. In that same terminal, look for the console log that says "Please visit", and click its link (such as https://trulioo.loca.lt/6c7079b6022347ada53f37f489fc773a).

-# Or... alternatively you could use MongoDB Compass or any other tool to connect to your database (such as mongodb://localhost:27017/) and browse the `trulioo/codes` table of your Mongo database.
-Copy the value code of one of the entries of the codes table (such as 6c7079b6022347ada53f37f489fc773a).

-# 6. Go to the URL from EXTERNAL_SERVER_URL followed by / and the code (such as https://trulioo.loca.lt/6c7079b6022347ada53f37f489fc773a).
 ```

 ## How to manually test the flow